mdancho84/mdancho84.github.io/_drafts/which-data-science-skills-are-important.md

 Your model is worthless...

-Until someone can use it to do something.
+Until someone can use it to do something productive like...

 **Examples:**